OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/variables.md

 ## Configuration File Replacement Variables

-One of Octopus Deploy's most used features is the variable scoping.
-And with good reason, having the same process, with only needing a specific value such as a connection string or domain name changed, ensures consistency during the deployment process.
+One of Octopus Deploy's most used features is environmental variable scoping.
+And with good reason, having the same process, only needing a specific value such as a connection string or domain name changed, ensures consistency during deployment.

-However, that has led some of our customers to attempt to make Octopus Deploy something it is not.
-Octopus Deploy is not a configuration management tool, secret store, or a feature flag provider.
-Store the variables required for Octopus Deploy to successfully deploy your application along with a minimum amount of configuration variables.
+However, that has led some customers to attempt to make Octopus Deploy something other than what it is.
+Octopus Deploy is not a configuration management tool, secret store, or feature flag provider.
+Store the variables required for Octopus Deploy to successfully deploy your application, along with a minimum amount of configuration variables.

 :::div{.hint}
-Changing a feature flag or secret stored in Octopus Deploy, requires you to deploy or run a runbook to manually update the file.
-Leverage best in breed tools for storing secrets or feature flags that were designed for that use case in mind.
+Changing a feature flag or secret stored in Octopus Deploy requires you to deploy or run a runbook to update the file manually.
+Leverage best-in-breed tools for storing secrets or feature flags that were designed with that use case in mind.
 Octopus Deploy should store the necessary connection information to those platforms as sensitive variables.
-It should update the appropriate configuration file entries or set environmental variables to successfully connect to those tools.
+It should update the appropriate configuration file entries or set environmental variables to connect successfully to those tools.
 :::

-Some examples of configuration variables to include:
+Some examples of configuration variables include:

 - Database Connection Strings, including username and password
 - Connection details to a secret store